 - Use a cloth soaked in disinfectant to wipe the blades of the pruners between each cut to prevent spreading fungal pathogens from diseased roots, to otherwise healthy roots.

-- Wash away the remaining potting soil from around the roots (as the soil can harbor the fungal pathogen that causes root rot) and wash the spider plants pot with disinfectant.
-Repot the spider plant with new potting soil with around 80% normal houseplant potting soil and 25% horticultural grit or perlite by volume of the pot to improve the drainage.
+- Wash away the remaining potting soil from around the roots (as the soil can harbor the fungal pathogen that causes root rot) and wash the spider plant pot with disinfectant.
+Re-pot the spider plant with new potting soil with around 80% normal houseplant potting soil and 25% horticultural grit or perlite by volume of the pot to improve drainage.

 - Give the plant a thorough watering then allow the top inch of the soil to dry out before watering again and mist the leaves to help mitigate transplant shock.

-- Ensure that the pot has drainage holes in the base of the pot to allow fro good drainage and empty saucers, trays and decorative outer pots regularly to prevent water from pooling around the base of the pot, so that the soil does not stay boggy.
+- Ensure that the pot has drainage holes in the base of the pot to allow for good drainage and empty saucers, trays, and decorative outer pots regularly to prevent water from pooling around the base of the pot so that the soil does not stay boggy.